OXID-eSales/personalization-module/README.md

 To comply with the privacy protection laws, the personalization module provides functionality.
 For the tracking, example texts are provided for the opt-in/opt-out notices.
 Be sure to review, update and activate them before using the tracking functionality.
-You can find the texts in "Customer Info" -> "CMS Pages", search for the idents "oeecondaoptin" and "oeecondaoptout".
+You can find the texts in "Customer Info" -> "CMS Pages", search for the idents "oepersonalizationoptin" and "oepersonalizationoptout".

 ### Econda tracking with OXID eShop on multiple servers

 In case module is being used in application on multiple servers, it is not enough just to upload `emos.js` file via OXID eShop admin panel.
 It's also necessary to replicate it through all application servers.
-If file was uploaded, it can be found in `out/oeeconda` directory.
+If file was uploaded, it can be found in `out/oepersonalization` directory.

 ## Features